Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 “It’s one thing to talk about advocacy, and it’s another thing to actually put on that white coat and hit the capital and shake hands with these individuals in the legislature,” Dr. Reinoso says.
 “It’s pretty eye-opening.
 Just being able to put a face with a name, and also a cause, is important.”

 In other states, the road to full practice authority has been paved with small legislative victories: allowing NPs to order a wide range of diagnostic tests; allowing NPs to prescribe the medications that their patients need; or allowing NPs to earn the right to operate autonomously after a certain number of years of supervised experience.
-Along the way, more evidence accrues that patients benefit when NPs are able to practice to the full extent of their education and training.
+Along the way, more evidence accrues that patients benefit when NPs can practice to the full extent of their education and training.
 And more states are learning that the solution to their primary care problems might be right in front of them.

 “I think ultimately we will get to full practice authority,” Dr. Reinoso says.
 “It’s a slow process, especially in Georgia, but with ongoing education regarding NP education and practice it is very achievable.”